-We’ve now updated our guide to reflect the best 65 inch TVs available in summer 2016, based on our reviews.
+We’ve now updated our guide to reflect the best 65 inch TVs available in the fall of 2016, based on our reviews.
 At this time of the year, 2015 TVs are almost all cleared and very hard to find.
 If you can find them though, they can be very good buys.
-Deals on 2016 TVs also begins to appear.
+Deals on 2016 TVs also begin to appear.

-If price is not a concern, in 2016 the best 65 inch TV money can buy is the LG OLED65E6P.
+If price is not a concern, in 2016 the best 65 inch TV money can buy is the LG OLED65B6P.
 Its picture quality is superior to any LED TVs we have reviewed no matter the content being watched.
 There is no match for its movies picture quality and its motion handling makes sports and video games a joy to watch.

 The Samsung UN65KS8000 is easily the 65 inch TV we recommended the most due to its spectacular picture quality, good price point and versatility.
 It has a picture quality virtually similar to the pricier Samsung UN65KS9500, so this cheaper UN65KS8000 is a much better deal.
 Movies, and especially HDR, offers a very bright and colorful picture while video games feels very responsive with a very low input lag of 20.9 ms. The TV does justice to sports as well and can keep up with even the fastest plays.
 For most people, this is the TV to buy in 65 inch.